god2023/Learning-examples-of-thread-start-pause-and-end/README.md

 Different programming languages and operating systems may have different implementations and APIs for thread management, but the basic concepts are the same.
 In multi-threaded programming, proper synchronization and communication are key to ensuring program correctness.
 By properly managing the start, pause, and end of threads, the capabilities of multi-core processors can be effectively utilized to improve program concurrency and responsiveness.

+If you don't understand, you can communicate with each other:Kongfanru@hotmail.com